kgryte/pranav-qs-blog/README.md

 }
 ````

-After compilation to WebAssembly and loading the WebAssembly binary into our web application, we need perform a series of steps before we can call the `c_daxpy` routine from JavaScript.
+After compilation to WebAssembly and loading the WebAssembly binary into our web application, we need to perform a series of steps before we can call the `c_daxpy` routine from JavaScript.
 First, we need to instantiate a new WebAssembly module.

 ```javascript
 const binary = new UintArray([...]);